-Learn what Squalane oil is, how to cleanse your skin properly, and why you should improve your cleansing game!
+Learn what Squalane oil is, and all its benefits.
+Learn how to use Squalane oil, how to cleanse your skin properly …and why you should improve your cleansing game asap!

 A good cleansing routine will give you healthier, more hydrated & glowy skin, fewer whiteheads, blackheads, and breakouts, and more regulated oil production.
 But it can also ruin your skin, if not done correctly…

 So, what is Squalane Oil?
 We’ll get back to that shortly.
 First, a reminder of why a good cleansing routine is SO IMPORTANT…

 How to cleanse the skin properly: The skincare routine is like a house of cards, if one card is missing – everything collapses.
 A good cleanse is SO important!
 If you’re sloppy with the cleansing process or use bad products or ingredients, you might as well just ditch the rest of your routine and welcome the blackheads and other skin problems.

 Does your skin ever feel dry and stripped once you’ve cleaned it?
 It’s not supposed to be that way!